angelocarly/starbar/provisioning/README.md

 Ansible is required.
 You can find it in your packet manager.

 ## Configuration

+### IMPORTANT
+You are required to set a custom BACKEND_SECRET in `roles/Excuze/files/env` for security purposes!

 Set the ip of your server in `inventory/inventory.yml` under `[raspberry]`

 Set your username and other variables under `[raspberry:vars]`